xNinjaKittyx/aioleague/README.md

 # aioleague
-League of Legends API Python Bindings using Asyncio
+Asyncio Python API Bindings for League of Legends API.

+Supported for Python 3.6+